AlexandreFenyo/ndproxy/README.md

 From 2017-08, ndproxy is made available from the official FreeBSD ports tree: [ndproxy port at FreeBSD](https://www.freshports.org/net/ndproxy/)

+This way, you can get precompiled packages for many hardware targets, or install it from the  sources, while maintaining dependencies.
+The port is based on this GitHub source repository content.

 # ndproxy

 Kernel module for FreeBSD that implements IPv6 Neighbor Discovery proxying over Ethernet-like access networks